KrishDihora/Complain/README.md

 Built using Java with Firebase Realtime Database integration for handling complaint report data and Firebase Authentication for login system.

 The first version of this application has also been released - feel free to check it out.

+Sign In credentials are below:
+  MobileNumber: 99999 99991
+  VerificationCode: 111111